OpenAMP/openamp-docs/openamp/overview.rst

 With the domains defined, **runtime control** of the asymmetric slave applications can be started.
 The master will load the images as required.
 In this example the RTOS image could be loaded at power on to perform say environmental instrument monitoring and the bare metal image on demand to perform some specific high intensity calculations, but stopped on completion for power savings.

+.. _ipc-work-label:

 Inter Processor Communications
 ==============================

 .. raw:: html
     :file: ../images/fundamentals/ipc.svg

 `Inter Processor Communications <https://en.wikipedia.org/wiki/Inter-process_communication>`_ is performed through shared memory and is between master and slave.
-In this star topology example the slaves can not communicate with each other.
+In this star topology example the slaves cannot communicate with each other.
 If that were required a chain topology would allow one remote to contain a slave and a master in which case they could communicate.

+.. _resource-isolation-work-label:

 Resource Isolation
 ==================

-Resources are shared, so the ability to utilise a supervisor, such as a hypervisor, to enforce isolatation is an important requirement for the :ref:`OpenAMP Architecture<openamp-architecture>`, along with the previously mentioned fundamentals.
+Resources are shared, so the ability to utilise a supervisor, such as a hypervisor, to enforce isolation is an important consideration for the :ref:`OpenAMP Architecture<openamp-architecture-work-label>`, as some implementations may require it - for example in safety applications.

-.. _openamp-architecture:
+.. _openamp-architecture-work-label:

 ********************
 OpenAMP Architecture
 ********************

-`Asymmetric Multiprocessing (AMP) <https://en.wikipedia.org/wiki/Asymmetric_multiprocessing>`_ does not specify that

-Read more about OpenAMP System Considerations :ref:`here<porting-guide-work-label>`.
+The OpenAMP architecture or framework utilizes a number of distinct components to achieve the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>`, with most of them using or derived from existing standards or frameworks.

+The :ref:`Topology <topology-work-label> is limited to master-slave but otherwise implementation specific.

+The architecture is exemplified below via a daisy chained topology, with the centre processor being both slave and master for the next processor in the chain.

+.. raw:: html
+    :file: ../images/architecture/overview-architecture.svg

+:ref:`Runtime Control<runtime-control-work-label>` is part of the :ref:`Life Cycle Management (LCM)<lcm-work-label>` of the remote(s) and performed through the remoteproc component which allows for the loading of the firmwares to the remote processor and starting and stopping the remote.

+:ref:`Resource Assignment<resource-assignment-work-label>` is also achieved through the remoteproc component utilizing a Resource Table, which provides the memory and peripheral allocation as well as information for establishing the IPC between associated processors.

+Standardization of the IPC is promoted by the OpenAMP project through the use of :ref:`RPMsg <rpmsg-protocol-work-label>`, using `Open Standard Virtio devices <https://docs.oasis-open.org/virtio/virtio/v1.3/virtio-v1.3.html>`_ as the HW abstraction or MAC layer.
+The abstraction using Virtio means that the implementer can optionally use :ref:`Resource Isolation<resource-isolation-work-label>` via a hypervisor, which is exemplified by the first processor in the architecture diagram.
+The other two processors are in what is referred to as a hypervisorless-virtio setup because they are using virtio (virtual io) as an abstraction layer but without a hypervisor.

 ************